joshhornby/joshhornby.github.io/_posts/2026-02-10-managing-up-as-tech-lead.md

 Waiting too long.
 Bad news doesn't improve with age.
 Tell your manager about problems early, when they're still manageable.
 Surprising them with a crisis destroys trust.

 Only communicating when you need something.
 If your manager only hears from you when there's a problem or a request, the relationship becomes transactional.
-Share wins, interesting things you noticed, things you've learned.
+Share the wins and the things you've learned too.

 Complaining without solutions.
 Anyone can spot problems.
 What separates good tech leads is coming with options.
 Even if you don't know the answer, show that you've thought about it.